 Collective, group or class actions

-In Germany, on 1 November 2018, the law on the model declaratory action (Musterfeststellungsklage) entered into force.
+In Germany, on 1 November 2018, the law on the model declaratory action entered into force.
 It was introduced in the wake of the Diesel case to facilitate collective redress for consumers in cases of mass damages.
 The opt-in representative action can only be filed by qualified institutions.
 Individual consumers have to register in a special claims registry.
-The declaratory judgment does not lead to damages, for which the consumers would have to subsequently file an (individual) damage action.
+The declaratory judgment does not lead to damages, for which consumers would have to subsequently file an individual damage action.

 Recognition of and requirements for claims aggregation

-Recognition by the Directive
+Recognition by the Damage Directive

-The role of the claims aggregation and bundling model and the key role of claims aggregators was recently confirmed by the Directive.
+The role of the claims bundling model and the key role of claims aggregators was confirmed by the Directive.
 Article 2(4) of the Directive explicitly confirms the standing of entities acquiring damage claims.
 Similarly, the possibility of an entity that acquired antitrust claims from damaged persons enforcing those claims is recognised in Article 7(3) Damages Directive.
 In its preparatory works, including the impact study, the European Commission stated that the collective approach of enforcing aggregated or bundled claims is known to most EU Member States.
 A study prepared for the European Parliament acknowledged that the ‘claims transfer to a third party may help to overcome the problem of lack of participation by injured parties.’
 Similarly, Advocate General Jäaskinen in his opinion in CDC Hydrogen Peroxide (case C-352/13) recognised that in antitrust cases, claims aggregators pursue claims where it is regularly ‘not reasonable’ even for corporate victims to pursue claims individually.

-Recognition at national level
+Recognition at the national level

 For example, the District Court in Helsinki, by judgment of 4 July 2013 (No. 6492, ref 11/16750) in the follow-on action brought by CDC Hydrogen Peroxide, confirmed the validity of the assignments by several affected companies to the claimant.
-The court referred, inter alia, to ‘CDC’s better resources for gathering the information necessary for the matters under consideration’ and the fact that the assignors did not succeed in settling their claims out-of-court, which was the reason they had decided to sell and assign their claims to CDC.
+The court referred, inter alia, to ‘CDC’s better resources for gathering the information necessary for the matters under consideration’ and the fact that the assignors did not succeed in settling their claims out of court, which was the reason they had decided to sell and assign their claims to CDC.

 A special situation exists in Ireland and the United Kingdom in relation to the ancient common law doctrines of champerty and maintenance.
-There is still legal uncertainty regarding the possibility to transfer damage claims by assignment, although recent judgments confirm the validity of the claims aggregation model also under common law.
+There is still uncertainty regarding the possibility to transfer damage claims by assignment, although recent judgments confirm the validity of the claims aggregation model also under common law.
 For example, the English High Court in its judgment of 22 May 2017 in Casehub confirmed that the assignment by a consumer of his low value claims – which were not worth pursuing on its own – to a claims vehicle is not void under the champerty and maintenance doctrine.
 Rather, access to justice would in view of the High Court be ‘enhanced’.
 The court therefore did not find public policy grounds to determine the assignment as invalid: ‘On the contrary, there are in my judgment strong public policy grounds in favour of upholding the assignment.’

 The enforcement of claims for damages resulting from competition law infringements by way of collective actions or claims aggregation is closely linked to the question of litigation funding.
 Any representative entity, lead plaintiff or claims aggregator operating in the field of competition law damages claims must in general be in a position to cope with the high costs and cost risks of potentially long-lasting litigation.
-In practice, this results in a situation where collective actions as well as actions enforcing aggregated claims are often funded in cooperation with third-party litigation funders.
+In practice, this results in a situation where collective actions as well as actions enforcing aggregated claims are often funded by third-party litigation funders.